 Car insurance laws in California

 California car insurance laws are very straightforward.
-Drivers must carry a certain amount of financial responsibility of their choosing, and they must keep proof of insurance in their vehicle.
+Drivers must carry a certain amount of financial responsibility of their choosing, within state regulations, and they must keep proof of insurance in their vehicle.
 When requested by a police officer, drivers are legally required to show proof of insurance.
-Here is the full list of car insurance laws in California:
+Here is the list of car insurance laws in California:

 - Drivers must carry financial responsibility for every vehicle they own.
 Acceptable forms of financial responsibility include car insurance, a cash deposit of $35,000 with the DMV, a DMV-issued self-insurance certificate or a $35,000 surety bond from a company licensed to do business in California.